Akaisorani/pixiv-crawler/README.md

 ## functions

 Download image from
-* listed in ranklist such as dailyrank
+* images listed in ranklist such as dailyrank
 * provided tags
 * illustrator's illustration list